 The project 'Integrated Case Management for Employment and Social Welfare Users in the Western Balkan economies' is an integarated part of the project 'Promoting Inclusive Labour Market Solutions in the Western Balkans'

-The project objectives are to
+The project objectives were to

 - improve labour market governance through expansion of institutional capacities of Public Employment Services (PES) and Centres for Social Welfare (CSW) to develop integrated support and outreach to individuals at risk of exclusion;